nowakowsk/dukcpp/README.md

 - `duk::safe_handle`

   Owning handle.
-Safer, but slow.
+Safe, but slower.
 It prevents pointed value from being garbage collected by putting it into Duktape global stash.
 It keeps track of the number of references to the pointed value in C++ code by reference counting.

 Both types are copyable and movable.
 Moving from a handle, invalidates it.